How defibrillators work explained simply

 In my diagrams, the heart is of course drawn only as a symbol.
 The circuit connects to the heart via two pads (shown in green).

-Of course the real human heart is very different to the ones I have drawn in my diagrams.
+Of course, the real human heart is very different to the ones I have drawn in my diagrams.
 In actual use, the defibrillation current is applied to two areas of skin on the chest of the patient using special “conductive pads”.
-Current goes from the defibrillator to the patient and returns from the patient to the defibrillator via wires connected to the chest pads.
+The current goes from the defibrillator to the patient and returns from the patient to the defibrillator via wires connected to the chest pads.
 The current goes from one pad to another, passing a variety of structures such as skin and of course the heart.
-By the way, please do not use my rough diagrams to guide where you actually place pads in a real patient !
+By the way, please do not use my rough diagrams to guide where you actually place pads in a real patient!

 Use of oscilloscope to see waveforms